sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

 ## Summary

-In this tutorial, you modified the default locations by making changes to the configDefaultLocationSearches.js file in the src/config directory.
-Within this file, you can edit an array example locations, each represented by an object containing an id, an address, and a bounds object defining the bounding box for the displayed area on the search map.
+In this tutorial, you modified the default locations by making changes to the _configDefaultLocationSearches.js_ file in the _src/config_ directory.
+Within this file, you can edit an array of example locations, each represented by an object containing an id, an address, and a bounds object defining the bounding box for the displayed area on the search map.